 Abstract.
 Automatic determination of fronts from atmospheric data is an important task for weather prediction as well as for research of synoptic scale phenomena.
 In this paper we introduce a deep neural network to detect and classify fronts from multi-level ERA5 reanalysis data.
 Model training and prediction is evaluated using two different regions covering Europe and North America with data from two weather services.
 We apply label deformation within our loss function which removes the need for skeleton operations or other complicated post processing steps as observed in other work, to create the final output.
-We observe good prediction scores with CSI-higher than 62.9% Critical Success Index higher than 66.9% and a Object Detection Rate of more than 73%77.3%.
-Frontal climatologies of our network are highly correlated (greater than 79.6%77.2%) to climatologies created from weather service data.
+We observe good prediction scores with Critical Success Index higher than 66.9% and a Object Detection Rate of more than 77.3%.
+Frontal climatologies of our network are highly correlated (greater than 77.2%) to climatologies created from weather service data.
 Comparison with a well-established baseline method based on thermodynamic criteria shows a better performance of our network classification.
 Evaluated cross sections further show that the surface front data of the weather services as well as our networks classification are physical plausible.
-Comparison with a well-established baseline method(ETH Zurich) shows a better performance of our network classification A study linking fronts to extreme precipitation events is conducted to showcase possible applications of the proposed method.
+A study linking fronts to extreme precipitation events is conducted to showcase possible applications of the proposed method.
 This demonstrates the use of our new method for scientific investigations.